The Poshard Foundation Announcing $111,000 in Donations to 59 Southern Illinois Food Pantries

 Park Avenue Baptist Church Food Pantry, Mt.
 Vernon

-Purpose House Church - Love Goes Outreach Program, Colp
+Purpose House – Love Goes, Colp

-Refuge Temple Food Bank, Marion
+Refuge Temple, Marion

-Roads Church Pantry, Norris City
+Roads Food Pantry, Norris City

-St. Kateri Snackpack Program, Ridgway
+St. Kateri Weekend Snackpack Program, Ridgway

-Salem Food Pantry, Jonesboro
+Salem Lutheran Church Food Pantry, Jonesboro

 Sesser Valier Area Lifeline

-724 Ministries, Murphysboro
+724 Ministries NFP, Murphysboro

 Shawnee Development Council, Inc., Karnak

-Sparta Food Pantry
+Sparta Area Food Pantry

-The Promise, Marion
+The Promise Mission, Marion

 Thebes Food Pantry